Rosa Andújar: Career

 Andújar was the first A. G. Leventis Research Fellow in Ancient Greek Literature in the Department of Greek and Latin at University College London (2012-2016).
 She was appointed at King's College London in 2016 as Deputy Director of Liberal Arts and Lecturer in Liberal Arts.
 In 2019 she was Visiting Professor in Brazil at the Federal University of Paraná.
 She was the keynote speaker for the 42nd annual meeting of the Australasian Society for Classical Studies in 2021.
+She was awarded a prestigious British Academy Mid-Career Fellowship for the academic year 2023-2024.
+In 2025 she held the Pedro Henríquez Ureña Chair (Cátedra Pedro Henríquez Ureña) in the Biblioteca Nacional Pedro Henríquez Ureña (Pedro Henríquez Ureña National Library) in Santo Domingo, Dominican Republic.

-She is the co-editor of the Classics and the Postcolonial book series for Routledge with Justine McConnell.
-She is Associate Editor for Greek Literature for the American Journal of Philology, and she is on the editorial board of two Brazilian Classics journals, Nuntius Antiquus and PhaoS - Revista de Estudos Clássicos.
+She is the Editor of the American Journal of Philology.
+She is also co-editor of the Classics and the Postcolonial book series for Routledge.
+She is on the editorial board of two Brazilian Classics journals, Nuntius Antiquus and PhaoS - Revista de Estudos Clássicos.
 In 2019 she was elected to the Council of the Society for the Promotion of Hellenic Studies for a three-year term.
+She was a founding member of the Women's Classical Committee (UK) and served on the group's first Steering Committee from 2015-2017.

 She edited The Greek Trilogy of Luis Alfaro: Electricidad; Oedipus El Rey; Mojada, which brought together for the first time the three 'Greek' plays of Luis Alfaro, a Chicano playwright and performance artist.
 These plays are based on Sophocles' Electra and Oedipus, and Euripides' Medea.
 Alfaro's Electricidad, Oedipus El Rey, and Mojada platform the concerns of the Chicanx and wider Latinx communities in Los Angeles and New York through ancient drama.
 The edition won the 2020 London Hellenic Prize (formerly known as the Criticos Prize).
 The prize awards £10,000.
 Previous winners include Alice Oswald for Nobody (2019), Kamila Shamsie for Home Fire (2017), and Anne Carson for Antigonick (2012).